Q: Why did the Agency issue this guidance when they did?

 Q: I have a biopharm animal; do I have to communicate with CVM in addition to CDER or CBER?
 Whom should I contact first?

 A: You should contact CVM early in the process.
 The final product (e.g., the pharmaceutical), will be reviewed for approval by the product center at FDA responsible for that final product.
 What may be new to you is that CVM will be involved with evaluating the GE animal itself.
 We encourage biopharm sponsors to contact CVM as early in their research and development as possible so that we can provide assistance with developing a regulatory submission, as well as coordinating with other FDA centers.
 We welcome frequent and regular conversation with sponsors, especially well before any pre-IND phase of development.

 Q. Why does CVM need to review GE animals that I’m developing as biopharm animals?

-A. GE animals can pose risks to the food supply as well as to human and animal health.
+A. An approval for your GE animal is generally required prior to your approval for the human product as the animal is part of the “manufacturing process” for the human product.
+In addition, GE animals can pose risks to the food supply as well as to human and animal health.
 We recognize that biopharm animals will be highly valued and, from a business point of view, unlikely to be used for food; however, the agency would still need to determine that sponsors of these animals not approved for use in food have sufficient safeguards in place to ensure that they will not inadvertently enter the food supply.